signaturescience/vcferr/README.md

 ## Usage

-The examples below demonstrate basic usage with the `example.vcf.gz` in the `data/` directory of this repository.
+The examples below demonstrate basic usage with the `example.vcf.gz` in the `data/` directory of the `vcferr` GitHub repository.

 The following is a basic example of usage that simulates 20% heterozygous dropout: